 Walk with me down memory lane to the school reunions of yesteryear.
-Every other year, the Fair Street Butler High Alumni Board hosts a school reunion.
+The Fair Street Butler High Alumni Board hosts a school reunion every other year.
 The Board diligently plans and implements the event to ensure that each attendee has an enjoyable and exciting Reunion weekend.

 The journey begins with an Opening Ceremony where the alumni can meet, greet, and reacquaint themselves.
 Later that evening, the Prom, a formal dress-up affair with a band, gets everyone in the mood to dance the night away.
 Many young ladies receive a corsage from that very special person.

 Saturday takes us on a tour of historical places in the Atlanta area.
-As the afternoon looms, it is time for an old fashioned Cookout that we call “Family Day.”
+As the afternoon looms, it is time for an old-fashioned Cookout that we call “Family Day.”
 The food and the DJ do not disappoint.
 There are prizes given throughout each event.
-The Ambassadors of Fun created an atmosphere of excitement and generated by a variety of games and trivia questions.
+The Ambassadors of Fun created an atmosphere of excitement generated by various games and trivial questions.
 As the name implies, we celebrate with our children, grandchildren, and other family and friends.
 They learn more about us as teenagers, as we have family fun.

 Later that evening, the fun continues at the Jazz, Blues & Throwback Party.
 We are dressed to the nines, as the band or DJ plays oldies but goodies of three music genres.
 Oh my, excitement engulfs the room as we announce the raffle winners!

 The Sunday morning non-denominational Worship Service is so uplifting and inspiring.
-Singing, praying, and scripture prepares us to hear an inspirational message delivered by the Reverend of the Hour.
-The Holy Communion is given to all, followed by the Benediction and hugs (Pre COVID19, I mean.)
+Singing, praying, and scripture prepare us to hear an inspirational message from the Reverend of the Hour.
+Holy Communion is given to all, followed by Benediction and hugs (Pre COVID19, I mean.)

-My weekend overview does not do justice to our three day reunion weekend.
-The Golf Tournament on Friday morning kicks off the fun and funds the scholarships and community programs that we sponsor.
+My weekend overview does not do justice to our three-day reunion weekend.
+The Golf Tournament kicks off the fun on Friday and funds the scholarships and community programs we sponsor.
 Also, a professional photographer is on duty throughout the weekend to document our memories on film.

 The Fair Street -Butler High Schools Alumni Association, Inc. strives to provide the best reunion possible every two years.
-We all are unpaid volunteers and who take our duties seriously.
+We all are unpaid volunteers who take our duties seriously.
 We hope that you will continue to support us in the coming years.
-Why not commit to joining us at Reunion 2021, by making layaway payments, or regular deposits to a savings account.
+Why not commit to joining us at Reunion 2021 by making layaway payments or regular deposits to a savings account?
 We need and want to see you too!

 Theresa Anderson Puryear